Top tips for saving money when you are going camping

 A great way to save money here is to borrow a tent, ask around on Facebook etc and see which of your friends has a tent you can borrow.
 A decent family tent is going to costs several hundred pounds to purchase new.
 If you do like your camping experience and want to go again, then I would recommend spending the little bit more but getting a quality tent that will last yours for several years rather than a cheaper tent that may only last you one camping season.
 If you are unsure of which tent to purchase check out our guide to the best tents to buy.

-Getting this wrong and you may not get a good nights sleep.
+Getting this wrong and you may not get a good nights sleep, so if you are unsure check out the guide to sleeping bags.
 It all depends on what time of year you are going.
 In the summer you only need a 2 season sleeping bag, whereas if you are going in the winter you will need to invest in a 4 season bag.
 However, if you do have to purchase a new sleeping bag, Check out Millets they usually have an offer one whereby if you can purchase two together and save.
 While you may think of taking a quilt to keep you warm, they just aren’t designed for camping, plus they do take up a lot of space in the car.

 Something to sleep on